microsoft/Azure-Kinect-Sensor-SDK/docs/testing.md

 functional test please see [tests/example/test.cpp](../tests/example/test.cpp).

-After compiling, functional tests can be run using "ctest -L functional" in the build directory.
+After compiling, functional tests can be run using ```ctest -L "^functional$"``` in the build directory.
 Functional tests are run as part of the CI system.

 **NOTE:** *These tests must succeed for a pull request to be merged.*

+#### Custom Configurations

+Not everyone will have access to multiple devices.
+So we have moved tests with extra dependencies into their own test label.
+Some tests require OpenCV, multiple devices, or even a known chessboard.
+The hope is that users running tests outside of automation will be less complacent to errors if tests that will fail outside automation are disabled in these workflows by default.
+To run these tests, use the command ```ctest -L "functional_custom"```.

 ### Stress Tests